bojanskr/quickstart-workshop/content/60_implementing/10_adding_submodules.md

 weight = 10
 +++

 The Quick Start catalog has **160+** Quick Starts.
 It includes a [VPC Quick Start](https://aws.amazon.com/quickstart/architecture/vpc/) which builds a virtual private network (VPC) environment with public and private subnets, following AWS best practices.
-There is also a [Linux bastion Quick Start](https://aws.amazon.com/quickstart/architecture/linux-bastion/), which creates a multi-AZ linux bastion environment.

-You will use the VPC Quick Start and Linux bastion Quick Start to create VPC and linux bastion environment in your workshop Quick Start.
-By using these Quick Starts, you get the following benefits:
+You will use the VPC Quick Start to create a VPC in your workshop Quick Start.
+By using an existing Quick Start, you get the following benefits:

 - Re-use the architeture built by AWS SAs, which follows the AWS best practices.
 - Automatically get the AMI and security updates for VPC and Linux bastion stacks.